-What’s the Best Way to Get Rid of Those Annoying Spot Welds?
+What’s the Best Way To Get Rid of Those Annoying Spot Welds?

-Just like many parts of automotive restoration, there is more than one way to do the same task.
+Just like many aspects of automotive restoration, there is more than one way to do the same task.
 It all comes down to which method works best for you.
-All of these methods for removing spot welds accomplish the same goal.
+All these methods for removing spot welds accomplish the same goal.
 Which one you choose depends on what tools you have and how in-depth you want to go.

 Let’s start with the simplest method: spot weld cutters.
 These tools are used to separate spot-welded panels and are less likely to damage the sheet metal than a panel cutter.
 But even these tools have multiple variations.

-1. Cutting Spot Welds
+- Cutting Spot Welds

 The first and most common option is this spot weld cutter.
-It utilizes a small centering pin which makes contact with the panel first; this stops the cutter from wandering.
+It utilizes a small centering pin that makes contact with the panel first; this stops the cutter from wandering.
 The pin is on a spring, so once you put pressure into the panel, it will depress and begin to cut through the panel.
 The cutting wheel is similar to a hole saw for wood, which is slightly larger than the spot weld.
 These can be swapped out with different size cutting heads depending on your project.

-2. Drilling Spot Welds With a Special Bit
+- Drilling Spot Welds With a Special Bit

 The main drawback is that each cutter is for a specific size spot weld, unlike the first option, where the cutting head can be changed out to accommodate various spot weld sizes.
-At a price point of $30+ dollars, they may be more expensive than a standard drill bit, but they are far more accurate and last much longer than a standard drill bit (and won’t drill through both panels as easily).
+At a price point of $30-$40, they may be more expensive than a standard drill bit, but they are far more accurate and last much longer than a standard drill bit (and won’t drill through both panels as easily).

-Although it’s the easiest way to remove spot weld, using a drill does have its disadvantages.
-The first is that it is near impossible to save both panels since you will have to drill completely through both of them.
-The second problem with this method is that you will not be able to remove a lot of spot welds because even the best drill bits will get dull over time.
+Although it’s the easiest way to remove spot welds, using a normal drill does present two other significant problems.
+The first is that it is nearly impossible to save both panels since you will have to drill completely through both.
+The second problem with this method is that you will not be able to remove a lot of spot welds because even the best drill bits will get dull over time, which means you’ll constantly have to purchase new bits.
 One way to reduce the wear on your drill bits is to drill a small pilot hole first and then use a larger bit to remove the spot weld.
 This method is very time-consuming and can be frustrating if your drill bits become dull.

-Tech Tip: Whenever you are doing any type of drilling, whether it is with a specialized spot weld cutter or with a normal drill bit, you should always use some type of lubricant or cutting fluid.
+Tech Tip 2: Whenever you are doing any type of drilling, whether it is with a specialized spot weld cutter or with a normal drill bit, you should always use some type of lubricant or cutting fluid.
 This will help keep the bit cool and increase the longevity of your bits.

-4. The Star Method for Spot Weld Removal
+- The Star Method for Spot Weld Removal

-5. Grinding Spot Welds Away
+- Grinding Spot Welds Away